drewbrokke/jack-cli/README.md

 Copy current commit's SHA to clipboard | `y`
 **Mark** a commit for diffing | x
 Show diff (requires **marked** commit) | d
+Open diff file in the default editor.
+If there is a marked commit, the diff file will show the total diff between the two. | e
 Show name-only diff (requires **marked** commit) | n

 List Navigation | Keys